 How to make vegan gnocchi

 It will go very quickly, so before you begin have everything ready near the stovetop.
 There isn’t much prep work involved, simply slicing a few vegan sausages and chopping garlic and fresh basil.

-- Add the vegan parmesan and stir in, if using (I used Violife brand.)
+Add the vegan parmesan and stir in, if using.
+I like Violife and Follow Your Heart brands.